openspending/community.openspending.org/resources/osi/farmsubsidies-mexico.md

 Currently Fundar is planning to relaunch the database with a new interface and new features.
-One part time consultant and 2 developers work on the database with significant support from the director.
+One part time consultant and 2 developers work on the database which is strongly prioritised by the organisation.

-Experiences: The farm subsidy database has seen use from journalists for its search functionality.
-During the most recent federal election the database became an important source for both local and national media outlets for monitoring politicians.
+Experiences: The farm subsidy database has seen substantial use from journalists using the various search functionalities.
+During the last federal election the database became an important source for both local and national media outlets for monitoring politicians.

-Collaboration between communities working on farm subsidies in Mexico, USA and Europe could be explored in order to share experiences on how to create useful tools for displaying and analysing farm subsidy data
+Collaboration between communities working on farm subsidies in Mexico, USA and Europe could be explored in order to share experiences on how to create useful tools for displaying and analysing farm subsidy data.